 Please review the Pre-Select Procedure for additional information and guidance as you complete your application.

-Please note that if you are accepted into the USU DI during the pre-select application process, you are NOT eligible to participate in the computer matching process for the April match.
+Please note that if you are accepted into the USU DI during the pre-select application process, you are NOT eligible to participate in the computer matching process for the spring match.
 The USU DI will provide the names of all pre-selected interns to D&D Digital Systems, Inc. to ensure that accepted interns do not participate in the computer match.